Oufattole/HR-Attrition/README.md

 ## Why this was done
 I haven't done any HR analytics before and the idea of encorporating ML/DL with this domain interests me.
 The main problem is acquiring HR data.
 Thankfully IBM has produced a **fake dataset** that has been used throughout this project.
 The other one is given the problem ("Who will leave in the next 6 months?") there isn't a high percentage of people who have left historically in the last 6 months which leads to an **imbalanced class problem**.
 How can this potentially be solved? **generate more data**.

+I feel that there are a lot of people within companies that add a ton of value to teams that may/may not go unnoticed and if they were to leave then progress within their teams could stall or worst case regress.
+If these individuals can be identified early and not just identified but understand WHY they might leave, that is the power of this.

+Note: There is a lot of discussion about ML, DL and AI replacing jobs, this doesn't do so.
+I see the previously mentioned techniques allowing users to increase their productivity and in this particular use case, potentially saving employees leaving and improving the employees' work environment.
+If you had 3000 employees you could identify who might leave manually but not in a quick enough time nor efficiently.
+If you combine the knowledge of users and the model that is where this is powerful.

 ## Metric improvement incorporating synthetic data
 | Metric      | w/o generated data | w/ generated data |